AAA-Triple-AAA/web102_prework/README.md

-# WEB102 Prework - Sea Monster Crowdfunding
+# WEB102 Prework - Triple A's Sea Monster Crowdfunding

 Submitted by: **Adrian Abella Acosta**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Triple A's Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **4** hours spent in total